Skip to Content

 4. Squeezable Water Filter Pouches

 Making straws more versatile, they allow you to fill the pouch directly from the source and then filter it into your water bottle or hydration pack.
-Because they roll up, they are lightweight and easy to pack, taking up very little room.
+They are lightweight and easy to pack, taking up very little room.

 5. Water Bottle with Filter

-Water Bottle: filters built directly into your water bottle are a no muss no fuss way of ensuring you get clean filtered water.
+Water Bottle: filters built directly into your water bottle are an easy way to get clean filtered water.

 It’s easy to drop a purification tablet in half an hour before you are planning to drink or zap it with a UV light to eradicate viruses and anything else that may be in the water.